dcmi/dc-srap/profile/srap-profile.md

 Note that the definitions of properties are more restrictive in the domain model than below, because in the Dublin Core context for instance affiliation should be interpreted more broadly.

-Scholarly resource is a) a peer-reviewed (usually) document, written by an authority on the subject at hand, produced by a reputable association, or b) dissertation, thesis, mémoire, or any other document written in order to achieve an academic degree, or c) a research data set.
+Scholarly resource is a) a peer-reviewed (usually) document, written by an authority on the subject at hand, produced by a reputable association, or b) dissertation, thesis, mémoire, or any other document written in order to achieve an academic degree, or c) a research dataset.

-NOTE Metadata elements needed for description of research data sets are not included in this version of the SRAP profile.
-Research data sets require complex and domain specific metadata (see for instance DDI, https://ddialliance.org/, for metadata specification intended for social science data sets).
+NOTE Metadata elements needed for description of research datasets are not included in this version of the SRAP profile.
+Research datasets require complex and domain specific metadata (see for instance DDI, https://ddialliance.org/, for metadata specification intended for social science datasets).
 A future version of SRAP may be extended to cover also some or all domains of research data.

 Creator is a person or group which produces a scholarly resource.